Ahegao

 The term grew out of Japanese adult publishing in the early 2000s.
 It first described live-action performers' faces during orgasm and circulated on Japanese imageboards such as 2channel and the adult board BBSPink before migrating to drawn pornography.
 Through the mid-2000s usage climbed inside otaku circles and a standardised way of drawing the expression took hold.

-- Early 2000s: the word appears in Japanese pornographic magazines and adult forums, applied to performers' climax faces.
+- Early 2000s: the word appears in Japanese pornographic magazines and adult forums, applied to live-action performers' climax faces.

 Crossover into fashion and memes